wenruigou/common-robot-interface/README.md

 For a Franka Panda robot, a server script is not required as the communication with the controller takes place via `libfranka` and the Franka Control Interface (FCI).

+For a Dobot Magician robot, a server script is not required as the communication takes places via an API `dobot.dll` supplied by Dobot.

+For a Dobot MG400 and CR robot, a server script is not required as the communication takes places via TCP-IP using a library supplied by Dobot.

 ## Examples

 Some examples that demonstrate how to use the library are included in the `/examples` directory.
 These can be modified to suit different system configurations and requirements (e.g., IP address, work space, work frame, etc.)